Back to Events & Publications Event: 2025 February 27

 The AIA ClimateTech 2025 conference provided a compelling glimpse into the future of sustainable design and construction.
 The key takeaways from this event suggest that the industry is undergoing a transformative shift, one where emerging technologies, innovative materials, and a renewed focus on circularity are converging to tackle the pressing challenge of climate change.

 One of the most striking themes that emerged was the role of artificial intelligence (AI) in augmenting the creative process of design.
 As Mike Haley of Autodesk noted, AI has the potential to provide an "abundance of creativity" by redefining the fundamental user interface between humans and computers.
 Tools like Autodesk's "Bernini" 3D sketcher demonstrate how AI can generate a wide range of design options based on simple, intuitive sketches, empowering designers to explore more possibilities in less time.
+The incorporation of human "tranquility, social, and explorative" physical interactions within buildings is Autodesk's start to tie practical uses of buildings with human needs and transitioning away from solely focusing on meeting compliances/regulations to a new approach of "functional modeling".

 The panels on carbon accounting and climate codes also highlighted the growing importance of quantifying and managing the environmental impact of buildings.
 Experts from firms like Gensler, Autodesk, and Building Transparency discussed the need for more accessible, user-friendly tools to integrate carbon calculations into the design workflow.
 The emphasis on collaboration, data transparency, and embedding sustainability metrics into early-stage decision-making is a clear sign that the industry is moving towards a more holistic, performance-driven approach to design.

 Furthermore, the discussions on climate tech in the office and material circularity underscored the industry's commitment to practical, real-world solutions.
-Firms like Feldman Architecture and hb+a architects shared their experiences in adopting tools and frameworks to track embodied carbon, optimize energy performance, and explore reuse and recycling strategies.
+Firms like Feldman Architecture and hb+a architects shared their experiences in adopting tools and frameworks to track embodied carbon, optimize energy performance, and explore reuse/recycling strategies.
 These case studies demonstrated that sustainable design is not just a theoretical exercise, but an achievable goal that can be embedded into the DNA of a project.